ImageWare/ForgeRockGMIAuthentication/ImageWareAuthentication/README.md

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

-The ImageWare Registration node provides support for adding a new user of the GoVerifyID application to the GoVerifyID server.
-The user must already exist in the ForgeRock LDAP user store that is configured for the environment.

-The Username Collector node collects the user’s login name.
-The ImageWare Registration node
-   * Looks up the user’s email address in the local LDAP user store or fails in error if the user’s email cannot be found.
-   * Retrieves an OAuth token from ImageWare’s User Manager or fails in error
-   * Adds the user as a ‘Person’ to the GoVerifyID backend or fails in error
-   * Reports back the next step needed to complete registration to the ForgeRock user interface

 The ImageWare Initiator and ImageWare Decision nodes are meant to be used in a workflow with a Username Collector, Polling Wait Node and Retry Limit Decision node.
 See screenshots below for workflow layout.

 The Username Collector node collects the user’s login name.